-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its 11th year in March 2020.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the Feb.
-1, 2016 show right here.
-You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+Or play the February 1, 2016 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes/Apple Podcasts or Spotify or Stitcher (and browse my archive of podcasts here).

 (Photos courtesy of Select Seeds.
 Disclosure: Select Seeds is an occasional seasonal advertiser on A Way to Garden, and a longtime friend.)